Daddy's Home 2: Plot

-Finally friends, Brad Whitaker and Dusty Mayron co-parent Dusty's two children, Megan and Dylan, who take turns at each father's house.
-Dusty has remarried to Karen, a doctor/novelist, and is stepfather to her daughter Adrianna.
-The men decide to have a joint Christmas rather than separate ones, after Megan embarrassingly admits during a school recital, that she does not like Christmas anymore due to the stress and embarrassment caused by the dual arrangement.
-She'd prefer one "together Christmas".

-Dusty's tough fighter pilot/Space Shuttle astronaut father Kurt and Brad's overbearing and cheerful father, Don, unexpectedly arrive for Christmas.
+As Brad Whitaker and Dusty Mayron continue co-parenting Dylan and Megan, the men decide to have a joint Christmas rather than separate ones, after Megan embarrassingly publicly admits she would prefer one "together Christmas".
+However, Dusty's tough fighter pilot/Space Shuttle astronaut father Kurt and Brad's overbearing and cheerful father Don unexpectedly arrive for Christmas.

 Megan and Dylan warmly embrace Don, as he is very present in their lives, while Kurt hasn't seen them since they were toddlers.
-From his envy of the affection the children show Don, Kurt rents a large cabin through Airbnb, to house them all through the holiday week.
+Envious of the affection the children show Don, Kurt rents a large cabin to house them all through the holiday week.

 Brad and Dusty's co-parenting is put to the test by Kurt's meddling.
-Dusty’s beef with Kurt mainly stems from the fact that he was rarely there for him as a child.
-Especially painful was when, during a youth Glee Club recital he embarrassed himself by missing his solo part when Kurt left to make out with a woman during his part.
-Sara, meanwhile, tries to bond with Karen, but is appalled by her shoplifting clothes from a store and not caring if Adriana and Megan drink alcoholic eggnog.
-She later becomes concerned Don isn’t with his wife, whom he claims couldn’t come as she was staying home to take care of her ill brother.
+Dusty's resentment of Kurt mainly stems from his frequent absences as a child.
+Especially painful was when, during a youth Glee Club recital, he embarrassed himself by missing his solo part when Kurt left to make out with a woman during it.
+Meanwhile, Sara tries to bond with Karen, but is appalled by her behavior.
+She later becomes concerned with Don's wife's absence, who he claims couldn't come as she is taking care of her ill brother.

-Dylan develops a crush on a little girl staying in the cabin next door, causing Megan and Adrianna to constantly tease him in front of her.
-Brad gives him some “advice", and Dusty interjects when he thinks Brad is having what looks like “the talk” with Dylan, although they had agreed to do it together.
-As the trees on the Christmas tree farm are small, Kurt suggests they illegally go on to private property to cut one down.
-Brad mistakes a cell tower for a tree and is electrocuted.
+Dylan develops a crush on Casey, a little girl staying in the cabin nearby, causing Megan and Adrianna to constantly tease him in front of her.
+Brad gives him some "advice", and Dusty interjects when he thinks Brad is having what looks like "the talk" with Dylan, although they had agreed to do it together.
+As the trees on the Christmas tree farm are small, Kurt suggests they illegally cut one down.
+Brad mistakes a cell phone tower for a tree and is electrocuted.

-After bowling, the family takes the kids to see Santa.
-There, Kurt tries to convince Dylan to ask Santa for a shotgun, but Don talks him out of it.
-Megan, however, wants one instead and is granted permission after Kurt makes a sexist comment.
-Out hunting the next day, Megan accidentally shoots Kurt in the shoulder, sending him to the hospital.
-While Kurt is down, she shoots two turkeys, surprising him.
-Sara confronts Brad over Don’s odd behavior, but he refuses to believe her.